NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Abadar - Major Boon.md

-**Major Boon (Daily)** Your silver tongue is infallible, allowing you to reach a compromise if one is even remotely possible.
+Your silver tongue is infallible, allowing you to reach a compromise if one is even remotely possible.

 Once per day, you know just what to offer to make a deal or broker a negotiation, and if you offer your divinely inspired deal, you can automatically receive a result of 20 + your Diplomacy modifier on your Diplomacy check instead of rolling.
 This does not increase your degree of success like rolling a 20 would.

 If there is legitimately nothing you could offer to reach an agreement, you learn that, and you don't expend your daily use of the boon.